aarsri/AwesomeSemanticParsing/README.md

 [**Transforming Dependency Structures to Logical Forms for Semantic Parsing**](https://www.aclweb.org/anthology/Q16-1010/)

-Reddy et al. (2016) develop DepLambda to map from natural language to an ungrounded lambda calculus logical representation using the dependency parse of the sentence.
+Reddy et al. (2016) design DepLambda to map from natural language to an ungrounded lambda calculus logical representation using the dependency parse of the sentence.
 In addition, they implement an algorithm to ground the logical reprentation of the sentence in a knowledge base.

 [**Universal Semantic Parsing**](https://www.aclweb.org/anthology/D17-1009.pdf)

-Reddy et al. (2017) develop UDepLambda, a semantic interface for Universal Dependencies that maps natural language to logical forms and processes dependency graphs.
+Reddy et al. (2017) create UDepLambda, a semantic interface for Universal Dependencies that maps natural language to logical forms and processes dependency graphs.

 [**TRANX: A Transition-based Neural Abstract Syntax Parser for Semantic